Ministry of Agrarian Policy and Food (Ukraine): State Committee of Agro-Industrial Business

-2019—2020 disappearal of the ministry
+2019—2020 and 2025-2026 mergers and restoration

 On 29 August 2019, the appointed Honcharuk Government did not have a separate Ministry of Agriculture.
-The ministry function were taken over by the Ministry of Economic Development and Trade.
+The ministry's functions were taken over by the Ministry of Economic Development and Trade.

 In January 2020 President Volodymyr Zelensky stated the need to separate the Ministry of Economic Development, Trade and Agriculture.
-Early March 2020 the Minister of Economic Development, Trade and Agriculture, Tymofiy Mylovanov refused to head a newly reestablish Ministry of Agriculture (because he did not agree with the economic policies of the new Shmyhal Government).
+Early March 2020 the Minister of Economic Development, Trade and Agriculture, Tymofiy Mylovanov refused to head the newly reestablished Ministry of Agriculture, as he did not agree with the economic policies of the new Shmyhal Government.

 On 9 July 2020 Zelensky predicted that "at maximum in September" Ukraine would have a separate Minister of Agriculture again.
 On 17 December 2020 the ministry was indeed resurrected with the appointment of Roman Leshchenko as Minister of Agricultural Policy and Food.

+On 17 July 2025 the ministry was once again merged, becoming part of an integrated Ministry of Economy, Environment and Agriculture.
+One year later, on 16 July 2026, the Ministry of Agrarian Policy was restored as a separate agency, with Taras Vysotskyi being appointed its head.